NLTP/Rules/README.md

 ##### _Section I - Votes_

 - (a) Voting on official league business will be done via the captains’ group chat (a private discord channel) for most issues, and via private message to the NLTP commissioners on sensitive issues.
-- (b) Only NLTP captains, or co-captains in the event the captain is unavailable, are allowed to formally vote on issues.
+- (b) Only NLTP captains, or co-captains in the event the captain is unavailable and with prior approval from the CRC, are allowed to formally vote on issues.
 - (c) The people who will be able to access the captains’ group chat will be the following:
-     - (1) NLTP Commissioner(s)
+     - (1) NLTP Commissioner(s);
-     - (2) Members of the NLTP Rules Committee
+     - (2) Members of the NLTP Rules Committee;
-     - (3) NLTP Captains
+     - (3) NLTP Captains;
-     - (4) NLTP Co-Captains (only in the event that a captain is unavailable)
+     - (4) NLTP Co-Captains (only in the event that a captain is unavailable).
 - (d) In the event that a Captain is not available and a Co-Captain is forced to talk/vote, they will need to remember that their message is the official representation for their team - and their captain is responsible for any comments or votes that their vice-captain takes while representing them.

 ##### _Section II - Rule Changes_

-- (a) New rules can be introduced when voted on by the rules committee.
+- (a) New rules can be introduced when voted on by the CRC.
-- (b) The rules committee consists of NLTP Commissioners and 3 additional members selected by the committee.
+- (b) The NLTP CRC consists of the Chair, Vice-Chair and 3 additional members elected by the captains/community.
-    - (1) The NLTP rules committee members are Poeticalto, WRIG, IfYouSeekAmy, NameLEss, and SirCleJerk.
+    - (1) The NLTP CRC members are IfYouSeekAmy, Cheezedoodle, Activ., A$AP and SmallyBigs.
-- (c) A rules committee decision can be overturned by 2/3 of the captains.
+- (c) A CRC decision can be overturned by 2/3 of the captains.
      - (1) Captains personally involved, or whose team is involved, in a contested veto, will be forced to recuse themselves from voting.
      - (2) Punishments, as they are commissioner-specific rulings, cannot be overturned by the captains.
 - (d) The following duties fall under the purview of the rules committee:
      - (1) Creating rules.
      - (2) Making rule changes mid-season.
      - (3) Interpreting rules.
-- (e) If any member of the rules committee is personally involved or their team is involved in a dispute that needs a ruling - they may be forced to recuse themselves from the Rules Committee discussions, and subsequent vote.
+- (e) If any member of the CRC is personally involved or their team is involved in a dispute that needs a ruling they will be forced to recuse themselves from the relevant CRC discussions, and subsequent vote.
 The rules committee can, at their discretion, question these recused members if they have inquiries during their investigation.
-- (f) NLTP administrative duties will be delegated to a commissioner or rules committee member to accomplish during the season.
-The member may do the required tasks themselves, seek and direct volunteers in doing these tasks, or a mix, as they see fit.
-Members may make administrative rules within the spirit of the NLTP rules to help them accomplish these tasks efficiently without a vote of the rules committee.
-Members are the sole point of contact for their delegated duties and are responsible for seeing them completed in a timely manner.

-##### _Section III - Vote of Non-Confidence_
+##### _Section III - Vote of No-Confidence_

-- (a) At any point in the season, a captain will be allowed to formally request a vote of no confidence for a CRC member.
+- (a) At any point in the season, a captain will be allowed to formally request a vote of no-confidence for a CRC member.
 If the request is seconded by another captain, a vote will be held.
     - (1) If at least 75% of captains vote in favor of the CRC member’s removal, the CRC member’s position will be voted on by the remaining four CRC members.
 If 3 of the remaining CRC members vote in favor of removing the CRC member, he/she will be removed from the CRC.
+If the CRC members do not vote in favor, the member is not removed, but automatically retires at the conclusion of the season.

 ---